SoumyadipYT-OSS/DSA-in-Csharp/DataStructure/11_Graph✅/GRAPH.md

 - **Edge**: A connection between two vertices.
 Edges can be directed (one-way) or undirected (two-way).
 For example, in a road network, an edge can represent a road connecting two cities.

 ## Types of Graphs
 - **Undirected Graph**: A graph where edges have no direction.
-The connection between vertices is bidirectional.
+The connection between vertices is bidirectional. _It is also called connected graph._
-- **Directed Graph (Digraph)**: A graph where edges have a direction, indicating a one-way relationship between vertices.
+- **Directed Graph (Digraph)**: A graph where edges have a direction, indicating a one-way relationship between vertices. _It is also called unconnected graph_
 - **Weighted Graph**: A graph where edges have weights, representing the cost or distance between vertices.
 - **Unweighted Graph**: A graph where edges do not have weights.

+### Directed Graph
+It indicates a specific path from one vertex to another vertex in graph 'G'.

 ## Key Concepts